 Every new parent goes through something of an initiation during the monumental transition of the fourth trimester.
 Changes happen on a profoundly spiritual and psychological level right after having a baby.
 And many cultures around the world recognize this with some sort of rite of passage.

 These rites of passage are important for several different reasons.
 They signal the distinction of a parent’s new role in the community.
 This often helps the support system rally around the new parents’ needs.
-More importantly, however, is the way that rites of passage serve as rituals to help integrate parents into their new identities.
+More importantly is the way rites of passage serve as rituals to help integrate parents into their new identities.
 Rites of passage help us internalize the significance of this transition.
 And this can allow us to more fully embrace the changes happening on every level throughout this special time, the fourth trimester.

 We have to teach ourselves how to create something significant, as most of us are separated from traditions that include formal rites of passage.
 For those of us who want to be conscientious and respectful of traditions that don’t belong to us, this can be tricky.
 So I’ve written the following tips and ideas to help people create their own authentic traditions.